Types of Bone Marrow Transplants

 Haploidentical and Cord Blood Transplants

 Haploidentical transplants, or half-matched transplants, and cord blood transplants open up the pool of potential donors and make it possible for nearly anyone to receive a transplant.
-Read more about options for people without a match.
+Read more about new options for people seeking a donor.

 Some people who need an allogeneic transplant will have a reduced-intensity transplant, which means doctors use reduced-dose conditioning to weaken, but not destroy, the bone marrow and immune system before infusing stem cells from a donor.
 While this type of conditioning is intensive, it is in some ways less intensive than conventional conditioning.
 These transplants may be called non-myeloablative transplants or mini-transplants.
 Read more about non-myeloablative transplants.